ksator/junos-verifications-automation-with-jsnapy/README.md

 ```
 sudo pip install ansible
 ```
-Another option would to pull from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/) a docker image that already has the requirements installed.
+Another option would be to pull from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/) a docker image that already has the requirements installed.

 ### Requirements on the Junos devices:
 Configure netconf on the Junos devices: